FrugalX/ai_agents_ebook_draft/Chapter 4 Multi-Agent Systems Col.md

    - **Broadcasting**: An agent shares information with all other agents.
    - **Function Calling**: Agents invoke external tools or APIs to extend their capabilities.

+### **Leveraging MCP for Improved Communication**
+MCP provides a standardized approach to **context management** in multi-agent communication by:
+- **Reducing redundant information exchange** through persistent memory.
+- **Allowing context-aware conversations** between agents, improving efficiency.
+- **Enhancing inter-agent collaboration** by structuring historical interactions logically.

-**Frameworks like AutoGen provide built-in communication mechanisms, allowing agents to engage in structured dialogues and task delegation.**
+**Frameworks like AutoGen, OpenAI's Agents SDK, and LangChain integrate well with MCP**, allowing agents to engage in structured dialogues and task delegation while maintaining memory continuity.

-Example:
-- **Task Allocation**: Agents divide a set of tasks among themselves based on capabilities and availability.
-- **Workflow Orchestration**: Agents dynamically determine the sequence of steps needed to complete a task.

 ---